sierdzio/gibs/README.md

     //i tool rcc myResource.qrc myOtherResource.qrc

-You do not need to run MOC manually, ibs will run it automatically when needed.
+You do not need to run MOC manually, gibs will run it automatically when needed.

 ### Tools